Edei: Music career

 Her debut single "In My Bed" was released through Alma Recordings on 12 July 2010, and the follow-up "Loved" was released on 16 January 2011 after much support from BBC Radio 2 (including a record of the week from Ken Bruce) and a nationwide tour with JLS.

 Edei's debut album was written with Boston-born, Dublin-based producer Misreid and singer-songwriter Conner Reeves (whose writing credits include songs for Joss Stone, Ava Leigh and Tina Turner).
 Edei was not known as a celebrity in the US until 2015.
 She has been performing and acting in plays and playing small glitzy clubs, mostly for charity, and has donated her time and talent volunteering her services for charitable organizations.
-She is based in Los Angeles but divides her residences between L.A. and London.

 Acting

 Edei attended the Jackie Palmer Stage School and Hurtwood House School.

-Edei appeared as an actress with her sister Laura in the 2001 film Last Orders, both playing the role of Sally, Edei playing the 10-year-old and Laura the 5-year-old Sally.
+Edei first appeared as young saffron in Fay Weldon's adaptation novel of Big Women.
+In the 2001 film Last Orders, She and her sister Laura, was both playing the role of Sally, Edei playing the 10-year-old and Laura the 5-year-old Sally.
+She later appeared in a 2002 drama series Daniel Deronda.
 Edei is also known for her acting credits, especially in the U.K.

 Personal life

-Edei's mother, Vicky, is a former casting agent who produced Wild Bill, and her father, Patrick, who is a property developer, comes from Helensburgh.
-She grew up in Great Missenden, and has three siblings, of whom the youngest, Laura Deigman, is a tennis player, who played in the 2011 Wimbledon Championships – Girls' Singles, and who won both the U-18 girls' singles and the ladies' singles titles in the Powder Byrne Tennis Trophy in 2010.
-Edei's uncle, Chris Turner, played tennis for Wales.
+Edei was born as Emma Deigman in Buckinghamshire, UK.
+Edei's mother, Vicky, is a former casting agent who produced Wild Bill, and her late father Patrick, who died in 2019, was a property developer, came from Helensburgh.
+She grew up in Great Missenden, and has three siblings, of whom the youngest is a tennis player, who played in the 2011 Wimbledon Championships – Girls' Singles.

 Edei attended a boarding school in Berkhamsted, but left when her father got cancer to help look after her younger brother and sister.

+In April 2024, Edei confirmed her engagement with film director and producer, David M. Rosenthal.
+They got married on December 14.
+2024.Their son Bode Patrick Rosenthal was born on February 13,2025.